 - Organize a neighborhood scavenger hunt.

 - Take a walk with your family.

-- Ride your bike to the nearest playground.
+- Ride your bike or skateboard to the nearest park (don't forget your protective gear!).

 - Play catch with friends and/or family.

-- See how many jumping jacks, somersaults, and/or cartwheels you can do.
+- Practice your favorite sport (or try a new one!).